raymundovr/coffee-rustviews/README.md

 ```bash
 $ cargo build --release
 ```
-This creates a target/release folder inside the project's folder.
+This creates a target/release folder inside the project's folder that includes the executable file `coffee-rustviews`.

 2. Edit your cron jobs to execute the bash script.